How to Set the Right Business Goals to Scale Your MSP

 Further, given that each team and each individual has a role in achieving both team and business goals, they are more likely to be invested and engaged in the process.

 Business Goals Help to Facilitate Accountability

-Having goals in place is not enough to ensure success.
-A certain level of accountability needs to be maintained to ensure that goals are being hit and that new goals are being created to replace them.
-That’s why you must have a cadence for checking in with individuals and teams - it’s a vital part of keeping the motivation flowing across your company.
-Because let’s face it, we all perform at an increased level when we have people that we respect holding us to a higher standard!
+Having goals in place is not enough to guarantee success.
+A certain level of accountability needs to be maintained to ensure that goals are being met and new goals are being created to replace them.
+That’s why you must have a cadence for checking in with individuals and teams — it’s a vital part of keeping the motivation flowing across your company.
+Let’s face it, we all perform at an increased level when we have people we respect holding us to a higher standard!

 In most organizations, goals can be broken down into two categories — process goals and outcome goals.
 If you aren’t sure of the difference, here is an easy way to remember them: